-&lt;sup>3 Another strand of literature, not directly related to our setting, deals with endogenous heterogeneity arising out of hybrid models of joint ventures where firms make a cooperative
+&lt;sup>3 Another strand of literature, not directly related to our setting, deals with endogenous heterogeneity arising out of hybrid models of joint ventures where firms make a cooperative decision in the first stage followed by product market competition in the second stage: See

 As a second motivation, the present paper is an attempt to develop a unifying approach to understanding symmetry-breaking mechanisms in general classes of two-player games, encompassing many of the cited studies.
 These two-stage models share two key features that are critical for the symmetry-breaking arguments they present.
-The first is a fundamental nonconcavity in the payoffs, which may be confined to the diagonal in action space or hold globally, and the second is some form of strategic substitutes in first-period actions, possibly of an abstract sort (more on this in Section 4).
+The first is a fundamental nonconcavity in the payoffs, which may be confined to the diagonal in action space or hold globally, and the second is some form of strategic substitutes in first-period actions, possibly of an abstract sort (more on this in Section ??).
 While there is quite some variation in the precise manner versions of these two features are present and interact across all the models, we will be able to capture most of them in three separate general results, which though quite distinct at first sight, nonetheless bear some definite relationship at an abstract level.

 The paper is organized as follows.
 Section 2 contains the overall set-up.
-Section 3 provides the results on the exclusive existence of asymmetric equilibria for submodular payoff functions.
-Section 4 deals with nonsubmodular payoff functions and Section 5 presents the results for games with convex payoffs.
-Section 6 discusses an extension to ordinal complementarity and substitutability conditions.
+Section 3 provides the results on the exclusive existence of asymmetric equilibria for submodular payoff functions and Section 4 presents the results for games with convex payoffs.
 Each section provides a summary of the relevant applications the results pertain to.
 The appendix provides a brief overview of the supermodularity notions and results.